How can a marriage tap into dreams, not just needs?

 “Why can’t she understand I need my space!”

-People who live off aid rarely take personal responsibility for their lives and welfare.
+Here’s the thing; people who live off aid rarely take responsibility for their lives and welfare.

 Marital bankruptcy and droughts don’t just show up from nowhere.
 They are are rooted in our belief system and the things we feed our minds.